-The calculation of the recoverable amount is dependent on various significant judgements and estimates, including forecasts (which includes production and sales volumes) and discount rates.
+The calculation of the recoverable amount is dependent on various significant judgements and estimates, including forecasts and discount rates.
 The subjectivity of the judgements and estimates and the significant carrying value of the assets makes this a key area of focus for our audit.